-A huge number of articles, books, experts and companies successfully dedicated themselves to the topic in the following years.
-You may have come across names like Eric Ries and Neil Patel, who contributed in spreading the idea on an international scale.
-Eric Ries mainly made efforts in the field of entrepreneurship, while Neil Patel developed himself as an online marketing icon especially for SEO.
+A huge number of articles, books, experts, and companies successfully dedicated themselves to the topic in the following years.
+You may have come across names like Eric Ries and Neil Patel, who contributed to spreading the idea on an international scale.
+Eric Ries mainly made efforts in the field of entrepreneurship, while Neil Patel developed himself as an online marketing icon, especially for SEO.

 Basically, growth hacking is a marketing technique that is used to generate growth for your business.
 To do this, it combines various disciplines ranging from IT to marketing to controlling.
 It’s a data-driven process of rapid experimentation along the whole marketing funnel and across all channels to identify the most efficient ways to grow.

-🙆 You only have one job – or, well, one goal.
+🙆 You have one job – or, well, one goal.

 🔍 It’s about understanding the world, so it imitates science.